my2ndhead/hyperthreat/README.md

 Not yet, as it is hot of the press.
 But our first tests against the DARPA insider threat testdata, has shown 100% success in detecting an insider in the sample data (R6.1.1).
 Further tests are planned and algorithms are improved as we learn more.

-# Where can I find more details how the Apps work?
+# Where can I find more details about how the apps work?

 Complete documentation can be found here